Bdiaz10/Diaz-Library-in-C-/README.md

+2. Data Structures:

-2. Book Factory is a hashtable and uses a hash function to map a given value (char that represents genre) to the corresponding book and returns it.
+   Book Factory is a hashtable and uses a hash function to map a given value (char that represents genre) to the corresponding book and returns it.